 “Every single day, 142,000 computers are thrown away in the United States.”
 Click image to read about the project.

+Ben teamed up with Dell to raise awareness about the growing global electronic waste problem.
 They were given 4100 lbs of e-waste for this photoshoot.

 Dell has the world’s largest global recycling program, offering free e-waste recycling in almost 80 different countries.

 But, the biggest challenge is getting more people to recycle.

 To get the message out there, Ben transformed a lifetime of electronic waste into art.
 Read more.

 Nowadays, you’re doing a lot of work that focuses on change, spreading awareness about environmental and global issues.
 The shoot of the mermaids surrounded by plastic bottles and just recently, the e-waste project.
 What’s the major drive behind what you’re doing?

 The reason I do environmental projects is simply because I want to have a positive impact on the world.
 That’s how I stumbled on it.
 I just want my work to be useful, because creation for the sake of creating doesn’t make sense and creating for the sake of making a lot of money for another company is kind of lame.

 When it comes down to it, it’s a job, so I think you have to allocate purpose inside what you do.
 And the ironic thing is I was never really an environmentalist.
 I, sort of, became one after I started doing projects around it because that’s when I started learning a lot more and paying more attention to all of these things and situations.
 I mean, the information is there.
 You just have to feel motivated to go on this information spree and you don’t get that unless you’re actually working actively on something.
 So I became more aware and more conscious and more concerned as time has gone by just by the pure mechanics of being involved in this space.